Keith H. Basso

-Keith Hamilton Basso (March 15, 1940 – August 4, 2013) was a cultural and linguistic anthropologist noted for his study of the Western Apaches, specifically those from the community of Cibecue, Arizona.
+Keith Hamilton Basso (March 15, 1940 – August 4, 2013) was an American cultural and linguistic anthropologist noted for his study of the Western Apaches, specifically those from the community of Cibecue, Arizona.
 Basso was professor emeritus of anthropology at the University of New Mexico and earlier taught at the University of Arizona and Yale University.

 Early life

-On 15 March 1940, Keith was born in Asheville, North Carolina to Etolia Simmons and Hamilton Basso.
+On 15 March 1940, Basso was born in Asheville, North Carolina to Etolia Simmons and Hamilton Basso.
 His mother, Etolia was a teacher.
-His father, Hamilton was a novelist, essayist, and editor, notably of The New Yorker.
+His father, Hamilton, was a novelist, essayist, and editor, notably of The New Yorker.
 They both had roots in New Orleans.
 He moved with his parents to Connecticut when his father took a position as a staff writer for the New Yorker.
 At Connecticut, he engaged in fly fishing during the day and moved around his father's literary circle in the evenings.

-Early on, Keith was interested in reading literature and writing.
+Early on, Basso was interested in reading literature and writing.
 His early inclination to anthropology started with Clyde Kluckhohn's classes at Harvard University where he completed his undergraduate studies in 1962 with magna cum laude honours.
-During these years, he spent the summer of 1959 in Arizona and began his 'passion for horses, history, and the language and lives of White Mountain Apaches'.
+During these years, he spent the summer of 1959 in Arizona and began his "passion for horses, history, and the language and lives of White Mountain Apaches".
 He received his PhD in anthropology from Stanford University in 1967.

 Teaching

-In 1967, he started teaching at University of Arizona.
+In 1967, he started teaching at the University of Arizona.
 Thereafter, in 1982, he moved to Yale University.
-He joined University of New Mexico (UNM) in 1988, and served as Regents Professor, followed by Distinguished Professor of Anthropology.
+He joined the University of New Mexico (UNM) in 1988, and served as Regents Professor, followed by Distinguished Professor of Anthropology.
 At UNM, he taught one semester each year and spent the rest of his time living and working on his ranch in Heber-Overgaard, Arizona.
 He retired at UNM in 2006.